Kirti-Harode/SaveTheEarth/README.md

   <img src="./images/loseMsg.png" >

   * With each level number of comets will increase and their velocity will also increase.
-  * There are music and sounds for explosions, and a button to stop the music.
+  * There is music and sounds for explosions, and a button to stop the music.

 ## Technologies, Libraries, APIs